metadata-research/yamz/README.md

 This will create a yamz.sql file that is portable.

-Copy the generated yamz.sql file to the production directory and restore on the target server.
+For example, to restore from a given daily backup,

+`service yamz stop`
+`dropdb -U postgres yamz`
-`psql -U postgres -f yamz.sql`
+`psql -U postgres -f yamz_2023-05-11.sql`

+To update the yamz_dev database from current production database

+`service yamz stop`
+`psql -U postgres`
+`postgres=# CREATE DATABASE yamz_dev WITH TEMPLATE yamz`

 ## Development Environment
 The dev environment for the current version of Yamz is a direct copy of the production environment, currently located on the same server but in a different directory. (~/yamz_dev).
 There are several differences.